 - to deliver services in accordance with Australian government policies such as the Government Protective Security Policy Framework (PSPF)

-- to conduct Criminal History Checks through the Australian Criminal Intelligence Agency
+- to conduct Criminal History Checks through the Australian Criminal Intelligence Agency or the Australian Federal Police

 - to assess suitability for an individual’s employment on behalf of one of our clients